Risingson/eveeyedocs/docs/adchange.md

-# Mobile app monetarization change
+# Mobile app monetarization addition
 Dear Pilot,

 in the last year i worked hard to implement the most sought for feature to share data amongst fellow pilots.